ta/bishop/README.md

 * BISHOP_SSL_VERIFY - If bishop should verify the SSL certificate, default is no
 * BISHOP_LOG_VERBOSE - Log all requests and not just errors, default is no

+These extra variables are available for feature-specific configuration - see the description of these features to find out more:

+* BISHOP_GITHUB_HOOK_CHANNELS - A comma-separated list of channels where bishop should post github push messages
+* BISHOP_HEROKU_HOOK_CHANNELS - A comma-separated list of channels where bishop should post heroku deploy messages

 ### Github Post-Receive Hooks

 Bishop supports [Github's Post-Receive Hooks](http://help.github.com/post-receive-hooks/) feature out of the box.
 You only have set up a few things to get these beautiful messages in your IRC client: